wanguigachigi/website-automation/README.md

 # website-automation
-website automation using selenium.\n
+website automation using selenium.

-people register and get mails notifying them of initiatives automated send-mails to registered people
+People register and get mails notifying them of initiatives.

+Automated send-mails to registered people.